Buying real estate in Vietnam?

 Sources: News Khanh Hoa, Bao Chinh Phu, TMS Consultancy

-4) Property prices in the Mekong Delta will rise as infrastructure improves
+4) Property prices in the Mekong Delta will gradually rise with infrastructure improvements

 The Mekong Delta is buzzing with change, especially in infrastructure.